 All fires within CAL FIRE/Butte County Fire Department jurisdiction are included in this analysis.
-The most common ignition cause in the Butte Unit during the past eleven years has been from debris burns, accounting for 21% of all ignitions.
-The second most common cause has involved equipment totaling 20%.
+The most common ignition cause in the Butte Unit during the past ten years has been from debris burns, accounting for 17% of all ignitions.
+The second most common cause has been arson, totaling 14%.
 Most ignitions are associated with roads and areas of higher population density.
 Determining the cause of each ignition is an ongoing challenge.
-The causes of many fires can only be narrowed down to a few possibilities; therefore, they are classified as 'undetermined'.
+The causes of many fires can only be narrowed down to a few possibilities; therefore, they are classified as 'undetermined', which was the case in 20% of ignitions.
 Company officers attend training to hone their fire origin and cause investigation skills.
-The following charts illustrate the occurrence and cause of fires for the previous eleven years.
+The following charts illustrate the occurrence and cause of fires for the previous ten years.

-The 15,489 Acres Burned in 2018 includes the acres consumed by Fire within the Town limits of Paradise during the Camp Fire.
+\The acres burned in 2018 includes the acres consumed by Fire within the Town limits of Paradise during the Camp Fire.
+Acres burned in 2021 include the Dixie Fire, which started in Butte County and grew to include portions of Plumas, Shasta, Tehama, and Lassen counties.